onnovalkering/brane/docs/quickstart/5-using-bakery-notebooks.md

 message := "This README.md has " + words.length + " words.
 Threshold met? "

 if words.length > 100: message := message + " Yes."
-else: message := + " No."
+else: message := message + " No."

 return message
 ```
 We use the `getreadme` package that we created in the previous step.
 This package in turn makes use of the `github` and `base64` packages.
 The `split` function is provided by the `text` package, part of the [standard library](/brane/standard-library/standard-library.html).
 This function splits a `string` based on whitespace, returning an `string[]` array.
-On this array is a `length` property that gets the number of array entries, i.e. the number of words in the README.md file.
+On this array is a `length` property that contains the number of array entries, i.e. the number of words in the README.md file.
 By checking if this meets a certain threshold a certian message is displayed.

 <p style="text-align: center">